Adversary Lower Bounds for the Collision and the Set Equality Problems: Introduction

 \section{Introduction}

 In theory, quantum query complexity is surprisingly well-understood.
-For each function, the (negative-weighted) adversary method~\cite{hoyer:advNegative} gives a tight estimate of its quantum query complexity~\cite{reichardt:advTight}.
-The adversary bound is a semi-definite optimisation problem.
-It performs nicely under composition~\cite{reichardt:advTight}, and it was used to prove strong direct product theorem~\cite{lee:strongDirect}.
+For each function, the (negative-weight) adversary method~\cite{hoyer:advNegative} gives a tight characterisation of its quantum query complexity~\cite{reichardt:advTight}.
+The adversary bound is a semi-definite optimisation problem (SDP).
+It performs nicely under composition~\cite{reichardt:advTight}, and it was used to prove a strong direct product theorem~\cite{lee:strongDirect}.
 There is no similar theory known for randomised query complexity.

-In practice, however, it is quite hard to construct a solution to the adversary bound that would be close to the optimal.
-In many applications, the positive-weighted version of the bound is used.
+In practice, however, it is quite hard to construct a feasible solution to the adversary bound SDP that would be close to the optimal.
+In many cases, the positive-weight version of the bound is used.
 It is the original version of the bound developed by Ambainis~\cite{ambainis:adv}.
-This version uses a transparent combinatorial reasoning, and it is easy to use.
-Unfortunately, the positive-weighted adversary is subject to some severe constraints like the certificate complexity barrier~\cite{spalek:advEquivalent, zhang:advPower} and the property testing barrier~\cite{hoyer:advNegative}.
-The latter states that, if any positive input differs from each negative input in at least $\eps$ fraction of the input variables, no positive-weighted adversary can prove a lower bound better than $\Omega(1/\eps)$.
+This version uses combinatorial reasoning, and it is easy to apply.
+Unfortunately, the positive-weight adversary is subject to some severe constraints like the certificate complexity barrier~\cite{spalek:advEquivalent, zhang:advPower} and the property testing barrier~\cite{hoyer:advNegative}.
+The latter one, for instance, states that, if each positive and each negative input differ in at least $\eps$ fraction of the input variables, no positive-weight adversary can prove a lower bound better than $\Omega(1/\eps)$.

-The proper negative-weighted adversary method usually requires a spectral analysis of the adversary matrix.
+The proper negative-weight adversary method usually requires spectral analysis of the adversary matrix.
 It does not have many applications so far.
 It was used to prove tight lower bounds for formulae evaluation~\cite{reichardt:formulae}.
 Also, a recent line of development~\cite{spalek:kSumLower, belovs:onThePower} resulted in a relatively general construction of adversary bounds superseding the certificate complexity barrier: For any family $\cS$ of $\OO(1)$-sized subsets of $[n]$, a relatively simple optimisation problem gives a tight lower bound on the problem of detecting whether the input string $x\in[q]^n$ contains a subset of elements that belongs to $\cS$ and whose sum is divisible by $q$.
-In particular, this gave tight lower bounds for the $k$-sum and the triangle-sum problems.
-The proof is based on the duality to the special case of quantum query algorithms: learning graph~\cite{belovs:learning}.
+The upper bound emerges from the model of non-adaptive learning graphs~\cite{belovs:learning}.
+And the dual to this model gives a lower bound.
+In particular, this gives nearly tight lower bounds for the $k$-{\sc{}Sum} and the {\sc Triangle-Sum} problems.